rsodre/Cinder-Hap/README.md

 For technical information about Hap, see [the Hap project](http://github.com/vidvox/hap).

-Cinder-Hap is developed for Mac OSX only.
+The Hap codec is developed for Mac OSX only, but a Windows version is in the works.

 How it works
 ============